Discover Vermont, One Story at a Time 🏔️

 So pack your reusable bag, grab your sun hat, and hit the road.
 The best of Vermont is waiting under a canvas tent with a table full of raspberries and fresh-baked bread.

-• 7 Iconic Vermont Summer Foods You Need to Try
+• 7 Vermont Foods to Try This Summer: Maple Creemees, Cheddar, and Farm-Fresh Finds

 Summer in Vermont is more than just mountain views and farmers markets.
 It’s a full-on flavor experience.
 From maple-swirled soft serve to produce picked just hours before you eat it, Vermont knows how to celebrate the season through food.